CHANGES

 .

-PS.: Before this story starts, I need you to know that I'll keep the original manga as it is, still as somewhat of a "basis" for this story, I'll be calling that "the darkest timeline" (unofficially) Officially I'll be calling it "The old World" which is also the name of Change's first overarching arc!
+PS.: Before this story starts, I need you to know that I'll keep the original manga as it is, still as somewhat of a "basis" for this story.
+I'll be calling that "the darkest timeline" (unofficially) officially I'll be calling it "The old World" which is also the name of Change's first overarching arc!
 [March, 19th, 2021]

 2 PS.: I wrote this before Chapter 139, this chapter of my fanfic was written over a month ago, I did not make changes to my original plan after 139, the story will follow as planned, so consider this to be vaguely based on the final arc up to chapter 138.
 [April, 19th, 2021]

 3 PS.: This is the revised version of this Chapter.
 Thank you, SailorChronos1, for helping with the text!
-I hope is easier to read and more comprehensible now.
+I hope it’s easier to read and more comprehensible now.
 This is my first ever attempt at writing in a second language and I'm learning a lot!
 [May, 25th, 2021]

 - Creative Tree